Nickel (Ni) – part of a series on metals commonly alloyed with stainless steel to form varying grades of material.

 Nickel is also alloyed with other metals to give extremely hard-wearing metal alloys.
 The ability to withstand extreme environments means engineers can use these alloys in rocket engines and other extremely hostile environments.
 It is the ideal metal to form these so-called ‘superalloys’.

 The nickel alloy 276 has some truly remarkable characteristics.
 It is an amalgam of 57% nickel, 16% chromium, 16% molybdenum and smaller amounts of other metals.
 This alloy, unlike stainless steel, is corrosion resistant against hydrogen sulphide gas.
 This ability means items made from these alloys can be used deep underground, deep within the Earth’s crust where this gas often occurs.

 In 2018, global production was 2,300,000 tons.
 Indonesia and the Philippines accounted for 40% of that total and other large commercial operations can be found in Canada, Cuba, Australia, Russia and South Africa.
 The silvery, goldish tone of nickel is still very sought after with a substantial chunk of world production (9%) used to plate other objects.

-Nickel is a very popular choice as a colour alone – of the x number taps we produce for OEMs (Original Equipment Manufacturers) per annum x % are nickel-coloured.
+Nickel is a very popular choice as a color alone – of the x number taps we produce for OEMs (Original Equipment Manufacturers) per annum x % are nickel-colored.